Open Source Data Catalog - List of 6 Popular Tools to Consider in 2023

 LinkedIn DataHub resources

 It primarily forms the single source of access for all data assets ranging from diverse sources at Netflix.
-Though Metacat is an open source data catalog, there seems to be lack of enough public documentation for others to effectively use its architecture and extend on it.
+Though Metacat is an open-source data catalog, there seems to be a lack of significant public knowledge for others to effectively use its architecture and extend it.